 In 2008 the Danish government adopted a national homelessness strategy.
-Four overall goals were set: That rough sleeping should be reduced, that young homelessness individuals should have alternatives to a stay in a homeless shelter, that the length of stays in a shelter should be reduced for individuals capable to move on, and that homelessness following institutional release from prison and hospitals should be reduced.
-A pool of 500 million DKK (66 million \in) were allocated to the strategy over a four year period.
+Four overall goals were set: That rough sleeping should be reduced, that young homelessness individuals should have alternatives to a stay in a homeless shelter, that the length of stays in a shelter should be reduced for individuals capable to move on, and that homelessness following institutional release from prison or hospitals should be reduced.
+A pool of 500 million DKK (66 million €) were allocated to the strategy over a four year period.
 Eight municipalities, primarily the largest cities and town, with the highest level of homelessness were invited to participate in the strategy.
-At a later stage additionally nine municipalities, mainly medium sized municipalities, received funding from the strategy, particularly aimed at strengthening floating support.
+At a later stage additionally nine - mainly medium sized - municipalities received funding from the strategy, particularly aimed at strengthening floating support services.

 The eight municipalities were asked to set local goals and to initiate specific interventions to fulfill these goals.
 The initiatives were to be agreed upon between the municipalities and the Social Ministry.
-Priority was given to initiatives that developed social methods effective in bringing an end to individual homelessness.
+Priority was given to developing social methods effective in bringing individuals out of homelessness.
 Existing knowledge on such methods was consulted.
-In particular priority was given to set up projects based on three support methods which had already shown to be effective in international research literature - Assertive Community Treatment, Intensive Case Management, and Critical Time intervention.
-Another priority was given to provide new housing for the homeless and part of the funding was allocated to building projects providing new housing units for the homeless.
+In particular priority was given to set up projects based on three support methods which had already shown to be effective in the international research literature - Assertive Community Treatment, Intensive Case Management, and Critical Time intervention.
+Another priority was given to provide new housing for the homeless and part of the funding was allocated to projects providing new housing units for the homeless.

-The first national count of homelessness in week 6, 2007 had shown that the highest number of homeless was found in the municipality of Copenhagen with 1,884 homeless individuals registered in the count week, out of a national total of 5,253 homeless individuals, thus corresponding to 36 per cent of the national total.
-The definition of homelessness used in the count was based on an adapted version of the European ETHOS-definition, including main categories such as rough sleepers, individuals in emergency night shelters, homeless shelters, and individuals staying temporarily with family or friends (couch surfers).
+The first national count of homelessness in week 6, 2007 had shown that the highest number of homeless was found in the municipality of Copenhagen with 1,884 homeless individuals registered in the count week, out of a national total of 5,253 homeless individuals, thus corresponding to 36 per cent of the national total (Benjaminsen & Christensen, 2007).
+The definition of homelessness used in the count was based on an adapted version of the European Typology of Homelessness and Housing Exclusion (ETHOS), and had as main categories rough sleepers, individuals in emergency night shelters, homeless shelters, and individuals staying temporarily with family or friends (couch surfers).

-The municipality of Copenhagen received 200 million DKK (27 million \in) to set up new initiatives and a variety of new initiatives was agreed upon.
-One initiative was to establish an ACT-team to provide support to homeless individuals with complex support needs who should be assigned to housing as part of the program.
-The ACT-team became anchored under the existing homelessness unit in the social department of the municipal administration.
+The municipality of Copenhagen received 200 million DKK (27 million €) to set up new initiatives and a variety of new initiatives was agreed upon.
+One initiative was to establish an ACT-team to provide support to homeless individuals with complex support needs who should be assigned to housing as part of the programme.
+The ACT-team became anchored under the existing homelessness unit in the Social Department of the municipal administration.